 Tips for complying with the FDCPA

-If your company is seeking debt repayment using a collection agency, you should discuss the FDCPA with the agency before you hire them and ensure that, in their interactions with your customers, they are abiding by the following rules.
+If your company is seeking debt repayment, you should discuss the FDCPA with prospective agencies before you hire them and make sure they abide by the following rules:

 1. Do not demand more money than is owed.

-Third-party debt collectors cannot inflate the amount of money that the creditor is seeking from the debtor.
-Likewise, debt collectors cannot add interest or other fees to a debt; they can only discuss the amount of debt indicated in their legally mandated validation letters (more on this later).
-However, nothing in the FDCPA stops creditors themselves from reissuing overdue invoices with added late fees or interest.
+Third-party debt collectors can't inflate the amount of money that the creditor is seeking from the debtor.
+Likewise, debt collectors can't add interest or other fees to a debt; they can only discuss the amount of debt indicated in their legally mandated validation letters (more on these later).
+However, nothing in the FDCPA stops the creditors themselves from reissuing overdue invoices with added late fees or interest.

-2. Do not call the debtor outside of certain times.
+2. Do not call the debtor outside certain times.

-A debt collection agency cannot call debtors before 8 a.m. or after 9 p.m.
-These times apply in the debtor's time zone, rather than the creditor's or that of the collection agency.
-However, if a debtor asks a collection agency to contact them outside of these times, then doing so is permissible.
+A debt collection agency heeding the FDCPA can't call debtors before 8 a.m. or after 9 p.m.
+These times apply in the debtor's time zone rather than the creditor's or that of the collection agency.
+However, it's permissible for a debtor to ask a collection agency to speak outside these times.

 3. Do not call the debtor's workplace if requested not to do so.